-The saving grace there is that, usually, the opponent for an 11:30am game is a non-conference directional school, and that cuts the crowd.
+The saving grace there is that, usually (but not always), the opponent for an 11:30am game is a non-conference directional school, and that cuts the crowd.
 If it’s an SEC opponent at 11:30am, I do my gameday enjoyment after the game.

 Take I-59/20 to the I-359 spur (Exit 71).
-It pours traffic into downtown Tuscaloosa, and morphs into a surface street (Lurleen Wallace Boulevard).
-Cross streets are numbered, and you’re moving down the number order – 12th Street, then 11th, then Paul Bryant (a/k/a 10th Street), etc.
+Take the 15th Street Exit to your right.
+Then take the first left onto Greensboro Avenue.
+Cross streets are numbered, and you’re moving down the number order – 14th Street, then 13th, 12th, 11th, then Paul Bryant (f/k/a 10th Street), etc.

-Turn right onto 7th Street.
-Cross Greensboro Avenue and continue a block or two to the Downtown Parking Deck.
+Turn right onto 7th Street and continue a block or two to the Downtown Parking Deck.
+Parking is free.
 Turn left into the deck at the entrance between 23rd Avenue and 22nd Avenue.